Frequently Asked Questions

 What is the purpose of the collaborative program, East Georgia State College Augusta?

-The primary purpose of the collaborative program between East Georgia State College and Georgia Regents University is to accommodate students in Augusta and the surrounding area, who do not meet freshman admissions requirements at GRU, and provide them with an opportunity to earn an 30 credit hours while simultaneously preparing them for transfer into a bachelor’s degree program.
+The primary purpose of the collaborative program between East Georgia State College and Augusta University is to accommodate students in Augusta and the surrounding area, who do not meet freshman admissions requirements at GRU, and provide them with an opportunity to earn an 30 credit hours while simultaneously preparing them for transfer into a bachelor’s degree program.

 Who is eligible to attend?